1 – Find The Lowest Rate with Priceline or Hotwire

 - You’re booking higher-end hotel rooms

-To learn more about redeeming credit card points for free travel, sign up for our free email course below:
+To learn more about redeeming credit card points for free travel, check out this in-depth guide to travel hacking.

 # 4 – Call the Hotel the Directly to Negotiate Rate

 Hotel rooms pay a fee to sites like Priceline and Hotwire anytime a hotel is booked.